 Representatives from the following companies will be gathering information in the area of the lake and dam; URS Corporation, Wetland Studies and Solutions, Inc., Precision Measurements, Inc., Crofton Industries, and Triad Engineering.

 “The findings from the dam study will make it possible for us to make an informed decision concerning the future of College Lake and the dam as we work to comply with the dam safety regulations,” said City Manager Kim Payne.
-“We understand how important this area is, not only to Lynchburg College, but also to other interested parties in the area.
-The City, working with Lynchburg College, will be seeking input from the public in the near future.”
+“We understand how important this area is, not only to University of Lynchburg, but also to other interested parties in the area.
+The City, working with University of Lynchburg, will be seeking input from the public in the near future.”

 College Lake Dam was built in 1934 by the Virginia Department of Highways (now VDOT).
 The dam is 35.4 feet high and about 300 feet long with a 60-foot spillway.
 College Lake drains 22 square miles, mostly in Lynchburg with a small portion draining in Campbell County.